LOADING ...

 you wrong.
 They used to have these stuck in the

-holes all along the of the ship.
+all along the sides of the ship.
 Everywhere.

-You wouldn't know what this is for you was that
+You wouldn't know what this is for unless you was

 guy night.